wazo-platform/wazo-ui/README.md

 Wazo-ui is an open source project for helping people to use easily the API of wazo-platform.
 This project is not up to date with all API in the engine, but you can do lot of features.

+# How to install

+In the wazo platform installed.

+    apt install wazo-ui

+With docker.

+    docker build -t wazo-ui .
+    docker run -p 9286:9286 -v my_config_directory:/etc/wazo-ui/conf.d wazo-ui

+On a fresh debian buster installed.

+Add the wazo-platform repository and

+    apt install wazo-ui

+From the source

+    # in a virtualenv
+    pip3 install -r requirements.txt
+    python3 setup.py install

 # How to configure to use the engine remotely

 If you want to use the UI in another VM or in a container.